confumbit/todoist/README.md

 A simple to-do application made using python and tkinter with mysql for data storage.

 ## Good to knows
-You will need a MySQL server running for this application to work and the root user having an empty string for the password "".
+You will need a MySQL server running for this application to work and the root user having an empty string for the password, "".